 Select the Worker Node Type if you want a different worker node type for multi-instance HS2 than the default node type.

-Enter the Elastic IP of Master Node for multi-instance HS2.
-When you want to directly (through external Business Intelligence (BI) tools) run queries on multi-instance HS2, you can attach an Elastic IP (EIP) to the multi-instance HS2 and configure the tools to connect to the EIP of the multi-instance HS2’s master node.
-You must add EIP to the HS2 master node because HS2 queries run on the multi-instance HS2 instead of the associated Hadoop 2 (Hive) cluster.
+Enter the Elastic IP of Coordinator Node for multi-instance HS2.
+When you want to directly (through external Business Intelligence (BI) tools) run queries on multi-instance HS2, you can attach an Elastic IP (EIP) to the multi-instance HS2 and configure the tools to connect to the EIP of the multi-instance HS2’s coordinator node.
+You must add EIP to the HS2 coordinator node because HS2 queries run on the multi-instance HS2 instead of the associated Hadoop (Hive) cluster.

-Add custom EC2 tags and values and ensure that you do not add reserved keywords as EC2 tags as described in Advanced configuration: Modifying EC2 Settings (AWS).
+Add custom EC2 tags and the corresponding values.
+Ensure that you do not add reserved keywords as EC2 tags as described in Advanced configuration: Modifying EC2 Settings (AWS).

 Click Save to save HS2 Settings.